MicrosoftDocs/memdocs/sccm/core/plan-design/hierarchy/ports.md

  The port listings that follow are used by Configuration Manager and do not include information for standard Windows services, such as Group Policy settings for Active Directory Domain Services or Kerberos authentication.
 For information about Windows Server services and ports, see [Service overview and network port requirements for the Windows Server system](http://go.microsoft.com/fwlink/p/?LinkID=123652).

 ##  <a name="BKMK_ConfigurablePorts"></a> Ports you can configure
- Configuration Manager enabless you to configure the ports for the following types of communication:
+ Configuration Manager enables you to configure the ports for the following types of communication:

 -   Application Catalog website point to Application Catalog web service point

 -   Enrollment proxy point to enrollment point

--   Client to site systems that run IIS
+-   Client-to-site systems that run IIS

 -   Client to Internet (as proxy server settings)